 Ahead, find 50 ideas for highlights on dark brown hair for a mane makeover.

-Choosing a Shade: When choosing a highlight shade for dark brown hair, it's best to stay within one to two shades of your base color.
+Choosing a Shade: When choosing a highlight shade for dark brown hair, its best to start within one or two shades of your base color.
 That said, your stylist can work with you to achieve lighter and brighter highlights overtime.

 Maintenance Level: The maintenance level of highlights on dark brown hair can vary based on the highlights you decide to get.
 If you ask your colorist for the balayage technique, you'll find the maintenance is low.
 If you want all-over highlights, the maintenance will be high.
 Keep in mind that the lighter you go, the more maintenance your hair will require.

-Goes Great With: Neutral shades like bronze, copper, and blonde are great for emphasizing lighter strands.
+Goes Great With: Neutral shades like blonde or warm shades like bronze or copper are great for emphasizing lighter strands.